Frequently Asked Questions

-Standard cuts are 150mm or 180mm, the wider the stone is front to back the longer and taller each piece will be and the less time it will take to lay.
+Standard cuts are 150mm or 180mm, the wider the stone is front to back the longer and taller each each piece will be and the less time it will take to lay.

-The quarry can be very busy at different times of the year with orders.
+The quarries can be very busy at different times of the year with orders.
 It is best to order schist early in your build process to avoid waiting, especially in the spring and summer.
 We try to keep stock of our most popular products so call to see what is available.

 Yes you can, however we may not be able to colour match perfectly.
 It is best to order all your stone at the same time, even if you will complete the job in stages.